altova/RaptorXML-Examples/README.md

 # RaptorXML-Examples
 Examples for using the [Python v2.1 API](http://manual.altova.com/RaptorXML/pyapiv2/html/) of [RaptorXML+XBRL Server](http://www.altova.com/raptorxml.html).

-Each script includes a short documentation an a sample invocation command line at the top a.
+Each script includes a short documentation and a sample invocation command line at the top a.

 ##### build_remote_docs_catalog.py
 Create `catalog.xml` files for remote files.